Skip to main content

 Context

 Our demo company, Whisker Co. is about to release a new feature called Park Weather Info.
-The stakeholders want to make sure that the new feature will be received well by the customers.
+The stakeholders want to make sure that the new feature is received well by the customers.

 Goal